EricsonValentim/AI-IDS/README.md

 Initially it is necessary to train and evaluate your model before carrying out the loading.
 The CSE-CIC-IDS2018 dataset, a dataset generated in the virtual environment containing the network capture between the Kali VM running the 'Slowloris' script to generate DOS attacks and the WEB VM with about 80,000 records and examples of training and validation of predefined models is available at `/home/ubuntu/IDS` directory.

+In the project's Google Drive, we make available a dataset containing network traffic of the Benigno type for training and testing the user-customized models.
+During project development new datasets will be added to Google Drive.
+You need to download and upload them to VM IDS.

   After performing the training and exporting your model in (.pkl) format, following the project examples, just start the interface in advanced mode and load your model.